gaehlerm/SoftwareEngineering/README.md

 // This text is somehow duplicated with the beginning of Refactoring

 # 20. Refactoring
-// “If you wait until you can make a complete justification for a change, you’ve waited too long.” – Eric Evans “Code rots.
+“If you wait until you can make a complete justification for a change, you’ve waited too long.” – Eric Evans
+//“Code rots.
 I don’t know how it’s physically possible but I’ve seen it.” – Robert C. Martin aka Uncle Bob

 ## There will be change